I debated for a long time whether or not I would share this fluffy omelette recipe because, well, omelettes aren’t terribly interesting.

 This fluffy omelette is definitely something you could make when you want to impress someone.
 Ya know, when you wake up in the morning *wink*.

-This recipe is meant to serve one really hungry person but it could probably be cut in half and served with a side of bacon or some toast.
-Add a few more eggs and you could turn this into an open faced omelette bake or egg casserole.
+This omelette recipe is meant to serve one really hungry person but it could probably be cut in half and served with a side of bacon or some toast.
+Add a few more eggs and turn this into an open faced omelette bake or egg casserole.

-I’ve made these insanely fluffy omelettes with just cheese and they’re amazing, like a soufflé.
-Like any omelette, you can stuff these with anything your little heart desires.
+I’ve made these insanely fluffy omelettes with just cheese and they’re amazing.
+Like a soufflé.
+You can stuff these with anything your little heart desires.
 Today I chose baby portobello mushrooms and some spinach.

 *sigh* Basically, just….
 Try this once.